thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields.md

 #### Output

 The result of the calculation can be saved either as a [time series](/docs/{{docsPrefix}}user-guide/telemetry/){:target="_blank"} or as an [attribute](/docs/{{docsPrefix}}user-guide/attributes/){:target="_blank"}.
+> See [how calculated field output is processed](#calculated-field-output-processing) for details on rule engine behavior and data persistence.

 In the "Output" section:
 - Specify the variable type: **Time series** or **Attribute**, along with the **attribute scope**.